kreauniv/comp308/source/mutations.rst

 Now, the machine will keep jumping between these numbered "states" every time we call it with some argument.
 We call such functions "state machines" ... which is closely related to the architecture of the :rkt:`stack-machine` we've worked with so far.
-State machines are a great way to organize certain kinds of computations.
+Explicit state machines are a great way to organize certain kinds of computations.
+At some level, every program is trivially a state machine too.

+.. note:: Do you see why that is the case?

 We won't get into the details of state machines right now as we'll have plenty of opportunity soon enough.
 However, here is an example that might be relatable --